thegetty/quire-docs/content/documentation/page-content.md

 abstract: "Format publication content, including adding features and links"
 ---

-## Format Text Content with Markdown
+## Start with Page YAML

-The main content of your page appears after the YAML block at the top ([*Page Types & Structure*](/documentation/pages/)), and will be formatted in Markdown.
-Markdown is a very simple, plain text markup language that uses a few text rules to structure content for easy conversion into HTML.
-For example, a hash or pound sign at the beginning of a line makes a heading, and one set of asterisks wrapping around the text turns it *italic*.

-The markdown file for this page starts like this:
+As outlined in [*Page Types & Structure*](/documentation/pages/), in Quire, a content or `.md` file will always start off with a YAML block at the top of the page.
+For example, The markdown file for this page starts with the following YAML:

 ```md
 ---